Montana's at-large congressional district: Early at-large district

 From statehood in 1889, until the creation of geographic districts in 1919, Montana was represented in the United States House of Representatives by members elected at-large, that is, requiring voting by all the state population.
 From 1913 to 1919, there were two seats, still elected at-large; the top two finishers were awarded the seats.
 After that time, two representatives were elected from two geographic districts of roughly equal population, from the east and the west of the state.

 In the reapportionment following the 1990 census, Montana lost one of its two seats.
 Its remaining member was again elected at-large.

-Recent voting history

-Election results from recent state wide races are shown below.

 List of members representing the district

-1889–1919: One, then two seats
+1889–1919: one, then two seats

-The two at-large seats were moved to district representation in 1919, and remained until 1993, when Montana lost a seat due to redistricting from the 1990 US Census, re-establishing the single seat at-large district.
+The two at-large seats were moved to district representation in 1919, and remained until 1993, when Montana lost a seat due to redistricting from the 1990 U.S. census, re-establishing the single seat at-large district.

-1993–2023: One seat
+1993–2023: one seat

 Recent election results

 The following are official results from the general elections.